FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 4

 I wasn't so sure Resident Evil 4 (★★) needed the remake treatment.
 The original GameCube title was such a classic that it has been re-released and reissued countless times on almost all platforms out there.
 Including the Ouya.
 And the Amico!?!
 Plus, I thought Code Veronica could've used it more.
-I should've known Capcom, with their current impressive run with the series, would've brought the gold and I was hooked on the game just like I was back in 2005.
+I should've known Capcom with their current impressive run with the series would've brought the gold and I was hooked on the game just like I was back in 2005.
 You don't need reminding that it's a visually impressive game, and it played like a dream on my PC.
 The rejigging of plot points and level design meant that some memorable events from the original game were missing, and others left out to provide paid DLC, but I at least got the same visceral thrill as if I was playing it for the first time again.
-They're doing RE5 next which if they amp up the horror roots and tone down the call for the Call of Duty crowd, it would be a more worthy update than this one.
+I've heard they're doing RE5 next which if they amp up the horror roots and cool down the calls to the Call of Duty crowd, it would be a more worthy update than this one.
 Nevertheless, this fourth entry is still an absolute classic.

 3